 JCB’s wide acceptance and strategic expansion have made it one of the most inclusive card networks globally.
 Here are some notable achievements:

-- JCB is now accepted at over 36 million merchant locations across 190 countries.
+- JCB is accepted at over 38 million merchant locations in 195 countries globally as of 2025.

 - JCB’s collaboration with UnionPay in China enabled 5 million new cardholders to access the network.